-Character Description To Type the Character First The first character is the one in the middle or lower right corner of the key.
+Character Description То Type the Character First The first character is the one in the middle or lower right corner of the key.
 If there are two characters printed on the key, it is the larger character.
 Every key on the keypad has a first character. • Press the key the character appears on.
-Second The second character is the one in the 1.
-Press ♠. upper left corner of the key.
+Second The second character is the 1.
+Press 1. one in the upper left corner of the key.
 Some keys do not have a second key.
-The alphabetic keys (A to Z) do not show the second key, but it is the uppercase version of the letter.
+The alphabetic keys (A through Z) do not show the second key, but it is the uppercase version of the letter.
 2. Press the key the character appears on.
-Third The third character is the one that 1.
-Press f . appears just above the key, printed on the top cover of the JANUS reader.
+Third The third character is the 1.
+Press ■f . one that appears just above the key, printed on the top cover of the JANUS reader.
 Some keys (such as Y and Z) do not have a third character.
 2. Press the key the character appears above.